THX 1138: Plot

-On the way home, he stops at a confession booth in a row of many, and relates his concerns and mumbles prayers about "party" and "masses", under the Jesus Christ-esque portrait of "OMM 0000".
-A soothing voice greets THX, and OMM ends the confession with a parting salutation: "You are a true believer, blessings of the State, blessings of the masses.
-Work hard, increase production, prevent accidents and be happy."

 At home, THX takes his drugs and watches holobroadcasts while engaging with a masturbatory device.
 LUH secretly substitutes pills in her possession for THX's medications, causing him to develop nausea, anxiety, and sexual desires.
 LUH and THX become involved romantically and have sex.
-THX later is confronted by SEN, who attempts to arrange that THX become his new roommate, but THX files a complaint against SEN for the illegal shift pattern change.
+THX is later confronted by SEN, who attempts to arrange that THX become his new roommate, but THX files a complaint against SEN for the illegal shift pattern change.

 Without drugs in his system, THX falters during a critical and hazardous phase of his job, and a control center engages a "mind lock" on THX which raises the level of danger.
 After the release of the mind lock, THX makes the necessary correction to that work phase.
-THX and LUH are arrested and THX undergoes drug therapy, and one of his kidneys is removed for donation purposes.
-He enjoys a brief reunion with LUH, disrupted shortly after she reveals her pregnancy.
+THX and LUH are arrested and THX undergoes drug therapy and medical analysis.
+He enjoys a brief reunion with LUH, but it is disrupted shortly after she reveals her pregnancy.

 At THX's trial, it is stated that THX was clinically born.
-It is decided that it would be inefficient to terminate THX, so THX is sentenced to prison, alongside SEN. The prison appears to be an all white space with no walls.
-One of the prisoners is a "shell dweller", later called a "Wookiee".
-The other prisoners seem uninterested in escape.
-THX and SEN walk to search for an exit.
-They walk and walk, with only a white space to be seen all around them.
+It is decided that it would be inefficient to terminate THX, so THX is sentenced to prison, alongside SEN. THX and SEN walk to search for an exit.
 Eventually they are joined by hologram actor SRT 5752, who starred in the holobroadcasts.
-SRT 5752 shows them the exit and suggests to them that they may have been going in circles.
-During the escape, THX and SRT are separated from SEN. Chased by the police robots, THX and SRT are trapped in a control center, from which THX learns that LUH has been "consumed", and her name has been reassigned to her fetus, numbered 66691, in a growth chamber.
+SRT shows them the exit and suggests to them that they may have been going in circles.
+During the escape, THX and SRT are separated from SEN. Chased by the police androids, THX and SRT are trapped in a control center, from which THX learns that LUH has been "consumed", and her name has been reassigned to her fetus, numbered 66691, in a growth chamber.
 SEN eventually escapes to an area reserved for the monks of OMM, where a monk notices that SEN has no identification badge.
-SEN attacks him and later wanders into a child-rearing area, strikes up a conversation with children and sits aimlessly until police androids apprehend him.
+SEN attacks him and later wanders into a child-rearing area, strikes up a conversation with children, and sits aimlessly until police androids apprehend him.
 THX and SRT steal two cars.
-SRT struggles with figuring out how to drive the car.
-When SRT finally gets the car to move, SRT immediately crashes his car into a concrete pillar.
+SRT struggles to figure out how to drive the car.
+When SRT finally gets the car to move, he immediately crashes his car into a concrete pillar.
+After the crash, SRT is not found in the vehicle.